The Wake Forest College of Arts and Sciences offers undergraduate programs leading to the bachelor of arts and bachelor of science degrees.

 Students whose primary language (the language of instruction in the student’s prior schooling) is other than English are exempt from the basic requirement in foreign language.

 Students whose schooling has been in English but who are fluent in a language not taught at Wake Forest must present the equivalent of a 200-level college course or proficiency in reading and writing in the second language to be exempt from the requirement.
-Such students should contact the Office of the Dean of the College.
-Each case will be referred to a person qualified to make the appropriate determination.
+Such students should contact the Office of Undergraduate Advising.
+The Associate Dean for Academic Advising will refer each case to a person qualified to make the appropriate determination, if possible.
 If the second language is taught at Wake Forest, the relevant department decides whether the student may complete the requirement in that language or may be regarded as having fulfilled the requirement already.
 Elective courses in the language or literature of a student’s heritage or country of origin are at the discretion of the department offering the course.

 All students must complete courses in each of the five divisions of the undergraduate curriculum (unless exempted through procedures established by the departments concerned or by participation in the Open Curriculum).
 Together with the basic requirements these courses form the core of Wake Forest’s undergraduate liberal arts education.